-The Campus Ministry Student Intern Selection process includes both current student interns and new applicants.
+The Campus Ministry Intern positions for 2020-21 are now filled.
+Starting in Spring, we will begin the Campus Ministry Student Intern Selection process for 2021-22, which includes both current student interns and new applicants.

 Campus Ministry Interns must possess strong interpersonal skills including communication, organization, flexibility and collaboration.
 Interns must demonstrate professionalism through dependability, responsibility, initiative, leadership, accountability and strong time-management.